Coarse to Fine Two-Stage Approach to Robust Tensor Completion of Visual Data: Introduction

 \section{Introduction}

-Predicting missing information from partially observed data is an emerging topic in modern data science due to an unprecedented growth in data volume and dimensionality \cite{song2019tensor}.
+Predicting missing information from partially observed data is an emerging topic in modern data science due to unprecedented growth in data volume and dimensionality \cite{song2019tensor}.
 In multi-way data analysis where the data can be represented as a high-order tensor, this problem can be formulated in the lens of tensor completion with the goal of recovering the missing entries of a partially observed tensor.
-While the tensor completion problem is ill-posed without further model assumptions, actual formulations exploit the low rank structure intrinsic to much of the data.
-Numerous tensor completion algorithms have been proposed based on different definitions of the tensor rank, such as CANDECOMP/PARAFAC (CP) rank \cite{liu2014trace,karlsson2016parallel}, Tucker rank \cite{liu2012tensor,goldfarb2014robust,yang2015robust,yang2016iterative}, tubal rank \cite{zhang2016exact,zhou2017tensor,liu2019low}, tensor ring (TR) \cite{wang2017efficient,yuan2019tensor,huang2020provable,yu2020low} and tensor train (TT) rank-based algorithms \cite{bengua2017efficient,yuan2018high}.
+While the tensor completion problem is ill-posed without further model assumptions, actual formulations exploit the {low-rank} structure intrinsic to much of the real world data. {To date, numerous tensor completion algorithms have been proposed based on different tensor decomposition models \cite{liu2014trace,karlsson2016parallel,liu2012tensor,fan2021multi,zhang2016exact,zhou2017tensor,wang2017efficient,huang2020provable,yu2019tensor,bengua2017efficient}, and have been successfully applied to a wide range of problems in computer vision \cite{dian2017hyperspectral,zhang2019computational}, pattern recognition \cite{xie2020robust,tang2021one}, and signal processing\cite{cichocki2015tensor,tang2019tensor}.}